Venerons/civis/docs/manual.md

 ## Science
 Science is produced by the player's cities and is used to pay the cost of the research of technologies.
 Each turn a city produce science and the total science from all of the player's cities is used to pay the cost of the player current technology research.
+A city produce science equal to the half of its population, plus eventual bonus granted by buildings, tiles, technologies and societies.
+If no research is in queue at the end of the turn, half the science produced is converted to gold.

 ### Technologies
 Technology         | Cost  | Technologies Required           | Advantages Unlocked